-The faculty are selective in their screening of prospective students.
-In addition to standard graduate school admission criteria, candidates must also meet with faculty in a comprehensive interview.
-The counseling program seeks individuals who present the highest potential as future practitioners.
+We are selective in our screening of prospective students.
+To qualify for the program, you must meet with faculty in a comprehensive interview, in addition to standard graduate school admission criteria.
+We seek individuals who present the highest potential as future practitioners.

 Indicators of counselor success include: